 Association of Mental Health Providers

-Through our Mental Health Sustainability Programme, we are supporting Muslim Youth Helpline (MYH).
-We welcomed MYH in our pilot cohort as we were impressed by how they were able to evidence and evaluate the delivery of their hugely necessary and impactful work through this trying time.
+The Mental Health Sustainability Programme, administered by the Association of Mental Health Providers, proudly supports Muslim Youth Helpline (MYH) in its pilot cohort.
+We welcomed MYH as we were impressed by how they were able to evidence and evaluate the delivery of their hugely necessary and impactful work through the pandemic.
 Since then, their reputation has only grown and we see them as an organisation supporting an incredibly important facet of mental health service provision in the faith sector.

 We at Jeem Life, through our Journal, encourage anchoring to the grand traditions of altruism and charity emphasised in our faith.
 We’re proud to partner with MYH as they powerfully personify this philosophy in their pioneering work with the next generation.